steqeq/0000/docs/about/compatibility/data-type-support.rst

 Libraries internal calculations type support
 -------------------------------------------------------------------------------

-The ROCm™ components support of specific internal data types is listed in the following two tables.
+The ROCm™ libraries support of specific internal data types listed in the following tables.
 For a detailed description open the library data type support page.

 .. tab-set::